Georg, Crown Prince of Saxony: Opponent of Nazism

 Georg opposed Nazism from the beginning.
 During one of his many lectures, he said in Meissen in 1929, referring to the increasing antisemitic agitation by some right-wing parties: "Love is the order of the day in the relationship between Catholics and Protestant, and also to our Jewish fellow citizens".
 He found it unbearable that the Nazi Party and after 1933 the state vilified and sought to destroy core values that were important to him personally — monarchical and dynastic Saxon traditions and fundamental values of Western Christianity.
 He felt that his family honor was offended and his work as a pastor was significantly impeded.

 He worked in Berlin where he was credited with protecting Jews from the Nazi regime in notable contrast to his pro-Nazi brothers-in-law, Prince Frederich of Hohenzollern and Prince Franz Joseph of Hohenzollern-Emden.

 As critic of the regime and a member of the former Saxon royal family, but in particular as a Catholic priest and a member of the Jesuit order, he was seen as highly suspect by the Nazi regime.
 He was shadowed by the Gestapo because he helped Jews leaving the country and he helped opposition politicians hiding from the regime.
 Sometimes, he had to go into hiding himself, and the police searched his home several times.
 He knew some of the people who later attempted the failed 20 July plot, in particular Ulrich von Hassell and General Paul von Hase.
 It is not clear whether he actually participated in the resistance.

 Death

-The former prince died on 14 May 1943 apparently while swimming in the Groß Glienicke Lake in Berlin, Germany.
-Georg's diary was found on the lakeshore with a final Latin entry reading Vado ad patrem, which is the Latin version of a phrase Jesus frequently spoke to his disciples in the Gospel of John and means "I go to the Father" or "I go to my Father."
-His body was found several weeks after his death.
-Some people, including his brother Ernst Heinrich expressed doubts that his death had been an accident.
-Nevertheless, the autopsy determined that he died after suffering a heart attack.
+Georg died on 14 May 1943, apparently while swimming in the Groß Glienicke Lake in Berlin, Germany.

+His diary was found on the lakeshore with a final Latin entry, Vado ad patrem, a phrase frequently used by Jesus in the Gospel of John, meaning "I go to the Father" or "I go to my Father."
+His body was recovered several weeks later.
+Some, including his brother Ernst Heinrich, expressed doubts that his death had been accidental.
+However, the autopsy concluded that he had died after suffering a heart attack.

-He was buried in the Catholic Church of the Royal Court of Saxony, today known as the Cathedral of the Holy Trinity, in Dresden on 16 June 1943.
-His grave was damaged during the Allied bombing of Dresden in 1945 and later by the floods of August 2002.
+He was buried on 16 June 1943 in the Catholic Church of the Royal Court of Saxony, today the Cathedral of the Holy Trinity, in Dresden.
+His grave was later damaged during the Allied bombing of Dresden in 1945, and again during the floods of August 2002.